stevegt/grid-cli/v2/doc/420-routing.md

 # PromiseGrid Routing

 ## Overview

 Routing is the act of forwarding a message to the correct recipient(s) or to an intermediary host that can further route the message to its destination.

 In PromiseGrid, routing is a critical aspect of the network's operation, facilitating the exchange of messages, resources, and services between hosts and between the modules (apps) running on those hosts.

+## Exchange Rate-Based Routing

 ### 1. Exchange Rate-Based Routing
 - Hosts route based on the exchange rates of personal currencies.